yaronf/I-D/STAR/draft-sheffer-acme-star.md

 This API allows the STAR Client to request a STAR certificate via the STAR Proxy, using a previously agreed-upon CSR template.

 The API consists of a single resource, "registration".
-A new Registration is created with a POST and then the Registration instance is polled to obtain its details.
+A new Registration is created with a POST request, and the Registration instance is polled to obtain its details.

 ### Creating a Registration